UsamaUthman/Dashboard/README.md

 # CRUD Project

 This CRUD project is built using various tools to provide a seamless user experience.
 The project encompasses a front-end developed with React.js, Next.js, TypeScript, Tailwind CSS, Jest test library, Redux Toolkit, and RTK Query.
-On the back end, the server is implemented using Go, providing a RESTful API, and Swagger UI is integrated for easy API documentation.
+On the back end, the server is implemented using Go, providing a RESTful API, and Swagger UI is integrated for easy API documentation , and Sqlite3 for database.

 ## Features